 CREATIVE GROUP, INC. has adopted the following principles to govern its collection and processing of Personal Data:

 - Personal Data shall be processed lawfully, fairly, and in a transparent manner.

-- Personal Data shall only be retained for as long as it is required to fulfil contractual requirements, or to provide statistics to our Client Company.
+- Personal Data shall only be retained for as long as it is required to fulfill contractual requirements or to provide statistics to our Client Company.